 UK Prime Minister David Cameron earlier told the BBC it appeared a war crime was being committed by Syria.

 Syrian officials have denounced the allegations as "lies".

-According to the UN, at least 70,000 people have been killed in the two-year uprising against Syrian President Bashar al-Assad.'Not airtight'
+According to the UN, at least 70,000 people have been killed in the two-year uprising against Syrian President Bashar al-Assad.